L E Y L A G E N C E R & I

 She was given so many names: La Diva Turca, The Queen Leyla, The Fiancée of the Pirates...but she was undoubtedly one of the revolutionary divas of the opera world.
 She was different.
 Many operas which are staged today were brought back to the opera repertoire because of her efforts.
 She wasn’t just an artist with a beautiful voice but an artist who could act with her voice; she could revive and give meaning to every word that she said.
 She maybe didn’t possess a big voice, but she sang magnificently both coloratura and dramatic roles thanks to her perfect vocal technique.
 I believe that it’s not easy to find a singer today who could sing Lucia and Lady Macbeth one night after another.

-Today, there are over 120 live opera records of Gencer which are available in music stores and she is still one of the best selling artists of the pirate recording music industry.
+Today, there are over 120 live opera records of Gencer which are available in music stores, and she is still one of the bestselling artists of the pirate recording music industry.

 Why do opera fans still mostly prefer buying the poorly recorded, scratchy CDs of Gencer instead of the DDDs that are the current technological miracles?
 Because she was different!
 How come we can easily find five different recordings of Norma and Lady Macbeth?
 Because each time she sang them, she’d tried to portrait a different Norma or a Lady Macbeth.
 She once told me that she was still learning about opera.
 And when I asked who she was learning from, she told me that she was learning from her students to whom she was teaching.
 I believe that it’s exactly what made her special: Her passion for opera.

 Leyla Gencer passed away five years ago.
 Her death was announced in the newspapers all around the world.
 She never performed at MET, but the news of her death was announced at the MET’s website as Breaking News.
-The great conductor Lorin Maazel announced her death right before his performance at La Scala Theater and there was a moment of silence in the whole theatre.
+The great conductor Lorin Maazel announced her death right before his performance at La Scala Theatre and there was a moment of silence in the whole theatre.
 50 of the most prestigious newspapers of the world wrote about her death in their websites and shared information about her life and career.
-And of course the Turkish press wrote about her too.
+And of course, the Turkish press wrote about her too.

 Before organizing our first concert dedicated to Leyla Gencer, we discussed for a long time about how we should commemorate her.
 Actually, the answer was quite easy.
 We decided to commemorate her with opera; to what she was so passionately dedicated.
 But which operas would we choose?
-Would it be appropriate to choose the operas that she’d made famous or could we choose any opera from the repertoire?
+Would it be appropriate to choose the operas that she’d made famous, or could we choose any opera from the repertoire?
 We chose the second option.
 And once again one of Leyla Gencer’s quotes inspired us to do so: “Never be steady, don’t listen to only opera, be open to all kinds of music.
 You can listen to classical music, contemporary music, jazz, folk music or pop.
 All genres have good and qualified examples among them, so don’t limit your choices.”
-So this quote of hers gave us courage to not to limit ourselves within the repertoire, but we decided to commemorate her only with “Opera”.
+So, this quote of hers gave us courage to not to limit ourselves within the repertoire, but we decided to commemorate her only with “Opera”.

 Leyla Gencer made great differences in our lives; in the lives of those who loved her.
 I hope that tonight’s concert will also remain as a good memory for you...